Quad4-Software/Reticulum-Go/README.md

 make build-all
 ```

-Cross-compilation uses `GOOS` and `GOARCH` with the same `go build` flags as `make build`.
-See [Makefile](Makefile) `build-linux`, `build-windows`, and `build-darwin` targets for exact commands.
+Cross-compilation uses the same optimization flags as native builds.
+See the [Makefile](Makefile) targets for exact environmental variables.

-### Windows 7, 8, and 8.1
+### Windows 7, 8, and 8.1 Support

-Official Go 1.21 and later no longer support Windows 7.
-Release builds for legacy Windows use [go-legacy-win7](https://github.com/thongtech/go-legacy-win7), a maintained fork that restores compatibility with Windows 7, 8, 8.1, and Server 2008 R2 through 2012 R2.
+Official Go 1.21 and newer releases no longer support Windows 7.
+To support legacy deployments, we compile our legacy Windows releases using [go-legacy-win7](https://github.com/thongtech/go-legacy-win7).
+This maintained fork restores compatibility with Windows 7, 8, 8.1, Server 2008 R2, and Server 2012 R2.

-Tagged releases include `reticulum-go-windows-amd64-win7.exe` and `reticulum-go-windows-arm64-win7.exe`.
-These binaries also run on Windows 10 and later.
+Official tagged releases include `reticulum-go-windows-amd64-win7.exe` and `reticulum-go-windows-arm64-win7.exe` binaries.
+These files run on both modern and legacy Windows installations.

-To build locally, install go-legacy-win7 and run:
+To compile legacy Windows binaries locally, install go-legacy-win7 and run:

 ```bash
 make build-windows-legacy
 ```

+Or build using Task:

 ```bash
 task build-windows-legacy
 ```

-Or cross-compile with an explicit compiler path:
+You can also specify a custom path to your legacy Go compiler:

 ```bash
 GO_LEGACY_WIN7=/usr/local/go-legacy-win7/bin/go make build-windows-legacy
 ```

-CI uses pinned Go **1.26.5** via `actions/setup-go` in `.github/actions/setup-ci`.
-Legacy Windows builds use `scripts/ci/setup-go-legacy-win7.sh` (SHA256-pinned release tarball).
+CI uses a pinned Go **1.26.5** compiler via GitHub Actions.
+Legacy Windows builds use `scripts/ci/setup-go-legacy-win7.sh` to download and verify the legacy compiler.

-## WebAssembly and Embedded
+## WebAssembly and Embedded Targets

-Build WebAssembly binary (requires Task):
+To compile the WebAssembly binary, run the following Task commands:

 ```bash
 task build-wasm
 task test-wasm
 ```

-### librns (C ABI)
+### librns Shared Library

-In-process embed for C, C++, and similar FFI hosts.
-The daemon stays `CGO_ENABLED=0`.
-Only this target needs CGO.
+For in-process embedding in C, C++, and Python (FFI), we provide a C ABI target.
+The main daemon is built with `CGO_ENABLED=0`, but the shared library compilation requires CGO.

+To build the shared library:

 ```bash
 task build-librns